Llannelongue/pgs-covid19/docs/_pages/6d9045bc10baa17648d2959ae285c22339a8344d/faqs.md

 <p>
 <details>
   <summary><b>How were the genetic variants (i.e. SNPs) selected before feeding to the genetic scoring method?</b> </summary>
   To ensure the generalizability of genetic score models when applied to other cohorts, a variant filtering step was first performed for all the traits considered, which applied a MAF threshold of 0.5% and excluded all multi-allelic variants as well as ambiguous variants (i.e. A/T, G/C).
-A follow-up LD thinning step was carried out at an r2 threshold of 0.8 on all the variants, which aims to remove a certrain level of LD dependencies among variants and reduce the computational burden of genetic scoring method.
-The remaining variants were then filtered at the genome-wide p-value significance threshold of 5e-8 (based on their GWAS summary statistics conducted on the INTERVAL training samples) for each trait.
+A follow-up LD thinning step was carried out at an r<sup>2</sup> threshold of 0.8 on all the variants, which aims to remove a certrain level of LD dependencies among variants and reduce the computational burden of genetic scoring method.
+The remaining variants were then filtered at the genome-wide significance threshold of 5e-8 (based on their GWAS summary statistics conducted on the INTERVAL training samples) for each trait.
 </details>
 </p>